Skip to main content

 Non-standard entrypoints

-Since the entrypoint interface is not enshrined, there is nothing that differentiates an account contract from an application one in the protocol.
-This means that a transaction can be initiated in any contract.
-This allows implementing functions that do not need to be called by any particular user and are just intended to advance the state of a contract.
+Since the entrypoint interface is not enshrined, there is nothing that differentiates an account contract from an application contract.
+This allows implementing functions that can be called by any user and are just intended to advance the state of a contract.

 info